ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 ## Step 5: Add the function to draw an isosceles triangle

-Now we are going to add another function to draw an [isosceles triangle](https://en.wikipedia.org/wiki/Isosceles_triangle) with the base of the triangle along the x-axis as shown in the figure on top of this page.
-Place your function definition right below that of drawRectangle().
-For this function, you will need some of the trigonometric functions provided in the math module.
-In order to use that module, add a line to import it at the top of the file.
-To learn more about the math module refer [the Python documentation on the module](https://docs.python.org/3/library/math.html) and scroll down to the section on trigonometric functions.
+Now we are going to add two other functions: drawTriangle() and drawTwoTriangles().
+The first  function should draw an [isosceles triangle](https://en.wikipedia.org/wiki/Isosceles_triangle) given the base, height, pen color and fill color.
+The base of the triangle should be along the x-axis as shown in the figure on top of this page.
+For the drawTriangle function, you will need the trigonometric functiosn in the Python math module.
+Add a line to import the math module at the top of the file.

 Keep the code that has the actual function calls *at the bottom* of the file.
 The order should be: